retifrav/pinger/README.md

 There are two modes of pinging the host:

-- via system `ping` utility and ICMP requests.
-Most precise and reliable;
+- via system `ping` utility and ICMP requests;
 - via HTTP HEAD requests.

-Not as good, but might be the only option on systems without `ping`.
+### ping/ICMP

+Runs system `ping` utility and parses the output.
+Has two obvious disadvantages:

+- not every system might allow applications to launch CLI tools such as `ping` (*or `ping` might not be even available in the system*);
+- parsing the `ping` output is not reliable (*different format on different platforms, multi-language*).

+### HTTP HEAD

+Simple HTTP HEAD requests.
+Far less reliable/precise than [ping](#pingicmp) in estimating latency values.
+At the same time, there is no need to rely on external CLI tool (*and parse its output in different languages*), and sending HTTP requests will work on any platform.

 ## Platforms support